 How many times have you heard that breakfast is the most important meal of the day?
 After all, it is the fuel your body needs to get going as well as carry you through all you do until lunch.
 Yet, some of us may tend to skip it either for lack of appetite or just because of time.
+However, breakfast is a must that can help if struggling for weight loss.

 If this sounds like you, then you aren’t doing your body or health a favor.
 Research has shown those that skip breakfast usually eat more calories through the day than breakfast eaters.
 In fact, close to half of those that don’t normally eat breakfast have a significant weight problem.